LinkedIn Summary Overhaul

 Giving useful information is more important than common keywords.
 Using the same generic phrases just gets you views, but then you get ignored.

-By leading with your "Personal Operating System," you naturally use specific terms that are important to people looking for solutions.
-You focus on impressing the human decision-maker, not just the search tool.
+Leading with your "Personal Operating System" means you naturally use specific terms that matter to people searching for solutions.
+The goal is to impress the human decision-maker, not just the search algorithm.

 What if my unique opinion pushes some companies away?